rbisdorff/Digraph3/docSphinx/tutorial.rst

 Kemeny's as well as Slater's ranking rules are furthermore computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).

-More efficient ranking heuristics, like the Net-Flows, are therefore needed in practice.
+More efficient ranking heuristics, like the Copeland and the Net-Flows rules, are therefore needed in practice.

 Kohler's ranking-by-choosing rule
 .................................